dcefram/blog/content/blog/js-for-desktop-talk.md

 {{< img-post "date" "cert.jpg" "What they gave me :D" >}}

+They got my middle initial wrong though, but at least I got a remembrance that I did a thing :D

 ### Conclusion

 The experience was nerve wracking and exciting at the same time.
-I'm game to do more talks in the future :D
+I'm game to do more talks in the future